isomerpages/govtech-gobusiness-main/_start-a-business/key-steps-to-start/register-a-corppass-administrator.md

 ![Corppass](/images/start/StartSJ_Corppass account.jpg)

 Now that you've registered your business, the next thing you must have to transact with Singapore Government agencies is a Corppass Administrator (Admin) account.
-Corppass is a single corporate digital identity for your busines, accessed via your personal Singpass.
+Corppass is a single corporate digital identity for your business, accessed via your personal Singpass.
 Each business entity can have up to 2 Corppass Admins.

 **Corppass Admins can do the following:**
 - Manage users' access to digital services